Choosing the Right Technology: Scalability

 Why Scalability Matters

-When choosing new technology, it’s crucial to consider scalability from the outset.
+When choosing new technology, it’s crucial to consider scalability from the outset, even if your organization doesn’t have current plans to scale.
 Here’s why:

 • Unpredictable growth: Companies that release new products can experience rapid and unpredictable growth.
 A scalable system can handle this growth without performance issues.